AI & Technology

 5. Grammatical and stylistic issues — catches passive voice, run-on sentences, ambiguous pronouns

-A single typo in a legal document can spiral into something much worse — ambiguous contract language has cost companies millions in litigation.
-So AI proofreading isn't really a convenience.
+A single typo in a legal document can spiral into something much worse — ambiguous contract language has cost companies million in litigation.
+Hence, So AI proofreading isn't really a convenience.
 It's risk management.

 For mobile writing and on-the-go corrections, AI keyboards like CleverType offer real-time grammar fixing and tone adjustments as you type — catching issues before they ever make it into a draft.

-Reading a 200-page deposition transcript or a 60-page appellate decision is unavoidable sometimes.
+Reading a 200-pageboy deposition transcript or a 60-page appellate decision is unavoidable sometimes.
 But spending hours doing it when you only need the key holdings and relevant facts is now optional.

 • Case name, citation, jurisdiction, and date